Work in Europe

 Single residence and work permit

-★ MOST STANDARD NON-EU HIRES WITH A BULGARIAN EMPLOYER AND NO BLUE CARD FIT
+★ MOST STANDARD NON-EU HIRES WITH A BULGARIAN EMPLOYER USING THE COMBINED RESIDENCE AND WORK PROCEDURE

 This is the mainstream employer-backed route for non-EU staff in Bulgaria.
 The employer applies through the Employment Agency, the labour-market test still applies unless the case is exempt, and the process is tied to residence formalities managed with the Migration Directorate.